motcodes/apollo-foods/doc/done.md

   - when "liking" a recipe it gets saved in `savedMeals`
   - if you are the first created of the recipe it gets saved in `createdMeals`
   - updated user page for created and liked recipes
-- `Stage` and `PouchModel` are dynamicly imported now to minimize load time on the landing page
+- `Stage` and `PouchModel` are dynamically imported now to minimize load time on the landing page
   - static html gets shipped without the canvas.
   - from 354kb to 131kb
   - vercel server analytics went from a score of 37 to 99 on index page